Sergio Utleg

-Sergio Lasam Utleg, D.D., (born in Solana, Cagayan, September 11, 1943), is a prelate of the Roman Catholic Church in the Philippines.
+Sergio Lasam Utleg (born in Solana, Cagayan, September 11, 1943), is a prelate of the Roman Catholic Church in the Philippines.
 He is the former Archbishop of Tuguegarao in Tuguegarao, Philippines.
 On October 18, 2019, his resignation was accepted by Pope Francis, appointing Alaminos Bishop Ricardo Baccay as his successor.

 Life and church

-The Most Rev. Sergio Lasam Utleg, D.D. or fondly called as "Ama Enjoe" was born 11 September 1943 in Solana, Cagayana (Philippines).
+Sergio Lasam Utleg or fondly called as "Ama Enjoe" was born 11 September 1943 in Solana, Cagayan (Philippines).
 He received his Philosophical and Theological Studies at the UST Central Seminary in Manila.
-He then obtained a MA in Sociology at the Fordham University in New York, USA in 1987 and a licentiate in theology at the Pontifical Gregorian University in Rome in 1968.
+He then obtained a MA in Sociology at the Fordham University in New York, USA in 1967 and a licentiate in theology at the Pontifical Gregorian University in Rome in 1968.

 He was ordained a priest in New York, USA for then Diocese of Tuguegarao on 30 March 1968.
 After a few years of being a parochial vicar, he became parish priest in Cordova, Amulung from 1973 to 1987 and then, parish priest in Alcala, Cagayan until 1997.
 At the same time, he held positions in the office for the social pastoral care of the Archdiocese of Tuguegarao.

 He was elected Coadjutor Bishop of Ilagan on 10 February 1997 by Pope John Paul II.
 His Episcopal Consecration was on March 17, 1997 at St. Peter's Cathedral, Tuguegarao.
 He then succeeded as Bishop of Ilagan on July 26, 1999 following the acceptance of the resignation of his predecessor, The Most Rev. Miguel Purugganan.
 Then-Bishop Utleg was appointed by Pope Benedict XVI as Bishop of Laoag on November 13, 2006 and installed as Bishop of Laoag on January 11, 2007.

 Within the Episcopal Conference of the Philippines, he became President of the "Episcopal Commission on Indigenous Peoples".